YuchenXia/LLMDrivenSimulation/source_code/README.md

 ## Installation
 To set up the project locally, follow these steps:

-1. Download the code and open with IDE
+1. Download the code and open with IDE, **python 3.9** is recommended for the environment to avoid package incompatibility.

 2. Install the required dependencies:
    ```